 -

 A section of NY-22 between US-20 in New Lebanon and NY-7 in Hoosick has been given +1 routing preference to act as a Major Highway, as it was pruned on longer routes.
-This road connects I-90 and the Taconic Parkway to NY-7 as a major route between downstate and Vermont, and the pruned route added both a considerable detour in distance, time, and additional tolls.
+This road connects I-90 and the Taconic Parkway to NY-7 as a major route between downstate and Vermont, and pruning provided routes that added a considerable detour in distance, time, and additional tolls.

-If you are having difficulty in determining what road type a particular section should have, feel free to contact any of New York’s senior editors list in the table below.
+If you are having difficulty in determining what road type a particular section should have, feel free to contact any of New York’s community leadership.

 Locking standard

-In New York we have a set minimum standard for locking roads based on segment type.
+New York follows the Northeast Region’s minimum standard for locking roads based on segment type.
 Any road of a certain segment type must be locked at least to the rank (level) in the chart below.
 Roads may be locked higher for protection of special situations (areas with long-term construction, recurring mistakes, segments which are part of BDP, routing road type changes, other complex mapping/routing situations, etc.), but should not be locked lower.

 Note: Do not mass edit just to update locks to these standards, these can be adjusted as you find them while editing other aspects of the segments such as FC, speed limits, naming, etc.